aaron-grau/curic/html-css/micro-projects/html-head_section/README.md

 ### HTML Head Section Exercise

-Take the [yesterday's solution][prev-solution] from HTML Forms Exercise and add elements to the `head` section:
+Take [yesterday's solution][prev-solution] from HTML Forms Exercise and add elements to the `head` section:

 1. Add a `title` tag to the head section of your recipe
 2. Add a `meta` description to your page.
 Keep in mind user search keywords.